singleportrait/tables-for-two/README.md

 A New Yorker restaurant reviews map.
 Designed & built by [Jenn Scheer](https://jennscheer.com).

-Built with Sanity CMS admin + Next.js front-end, using Google Maps API, hosted on Vercel.
-This also uses Github Actions to upload each restaurant weekly from the New Yorker's RSS feed.
+Built with Sanity CMS admin + Next.js front-end, using the Google Maps API, hosted on Vercel.
+This also uses Github Actions to upload each restaurant weekly to the app from the New Yorker's RSS feed.

 This repo is generated from [this starter template](https://github.com/singleportrait/sanity-next-js-starter), where you can find most instructions for installing and running the app.

-Both apps are set up to be hosted on Vercel and be managed there.
+This is a monorepo, running two apps from `/studio` (the admin) and `/web` (the front-end).
 It's intended to be two Vercel apps that then communicate with each other.

 ### Developing

-Using Lerna, both apps in the monorepo can be started from the root folder:
+Using Lerna, both apps can be started from the root folder:

 ```
 yarn run dev